caldonovan/Laravel-Homestead-Setup/Readme.md

 ![Homestead Yaml File](homestead_yaml_example.jpg?raw=true)

 5. The sites section contains the path to the public folder of the project source files.
 As well as the url that will be used to view the site.
+6. When changing values in the .yaml file, you must reload the machine with the `--provision` flag.

 ### Accessing Homestead outside of its Directory